Start Building for Free

 - setup_remote_docker

-When setup_remote_docker executes, any Docker commands you use will execute locally on the virtual machine used to spin up containers for your job.
+Using setup_remote_docker for a job means that all Docker commands execute locally on the same virtual machine that used to spin up the primary container.

-In the CircleCI web app, jobs that run in the remote Docker environment have the Remote Docker label.
+In the CircleCI web app, jobs that run in the remote Docker environment have the Remote Docker label, as follows:

 Remote Docker label